jeeb/avisynth/distrib/docs/english/source/avisynthdoc/script_ref/script_ref_arrays.rst

         Call                          n
         foo()                   O.K.  [] (defined and array size is zero) Avisynth compatible behaviour

-Script functions now supports avisynth function array signature '+' (one or more) with _nz type suffix.
+Script functions supports avisynth function array
+- signature '+' (one or more) with _nz type suffix.
+E.g. int_array_nz

-Previously only '*' style (zero or more) was supported by the original naming.
+- signature '*' (zero or more) without _nz type suffix.
+E.g. float_array

 E.g.: val_array -> .* val_array_nz -> .+, int_array -> i* int_array_nz -> i+
+Each basic type has its array and array_nz variant.

-Others: bool_array_nz, float_array_nz, string_array_nz, clip_array_nz, func_array_nz.
+Such as bool_array_nz, float_array_nz, string_array_nz, clip_array_nz, func_array_nz.

-There is an error message when a script array is passed to a non-array named function argument (e.g. foo(sigma=[1.1,1.1]) to [foo]f parameter signature
+Note 1: There is an error message when a script array is passed to a non-array named function argument (e.g. foo(sigma=[1.1,1.1]) to [foo]f parameter signature

-Note2: Type-free unnamed arrays ".+" or ".*" cannot be followed by additional parameters
+Note 2: Type-free unnamed arrays ".+" or ".*" cannot be followed by additional parameters

-Note3: A backward compatible way (AVS 2.6 and non-script-array AviSynth+ versions) of using named or unnamed arrays is to specify a single type as "." and the plugin would check the argument type by IsArray
+Note 3: A backward compatible way (AVS 2.6 and non-script-array AviSynth+ versions) of using named or unnamed arrays is to specify a single type as "." and the plugin would check the argument type by IsArray

 User defined functions get array parameter types: